tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 With the standard MPC protocol implementation as depicted in Figure&nbsp;7, there's no guarantee that the dealer behaves honestly according to the specified protocol and generates challenges honestly.
-Since the Bulletproofs protocol is special HVZK ([[30]], [[31]]) only, a secure MPC protocol requires all parties to receive partial proof elements and independently compute aggregated challenges, in order to avoid the alternate case where a single dealer maliciously generates them.
+Since the Bulletproofs protocol is special HVZK ([[30]], [[31]]) only, a secure MPC protocol requires all parties to receive partial proof elements and independently compute aggregated challenges, in order to avoid the alternative case where a single dealer maliciously generates them.
 A single dealer can, however, assign index positions to all parties at the start of the protocol, and may complete the inner product compression since it does not rely on partial proof data.